ktcodebite/msitproject/README.md

 This demonstrator project can be used by VCMS companies to plug in their private video and user data to evaluate the user experience amongst stakeholders and also in usability studies.

+The project was created directly from publically available data and source code.
+The references to the data and source code can be found here: